 From mid-October to mid-December and from the start of April to mid-June every year.

 At the hotel

-Spa with sauna, hydrotherapy pool, outdoor spa pool, expansive thermal suite, steam room and hammam; fitness centre with personal training and Pilates, yoga and fitness classes; tennis courts; on-site ski hire; kids’ club, playroom and cinema; free WiFi throughout.
+Spa with sauna, hydrotherapy pool, outdoor spa pool, expansive thermal suite, steam room and hammam; fitness centre with personal training and Pilates, yoga and fitness classes; tennis and padal tennis courts; local transfers; on-site ski hire; electric bikes to borrow (with route recommendations); kids’ club, playroom and cinema; free WiFi throughout.
 In rooms: minibar with free bottled water and non-alcoholic drinks, tea-making kit, Nespresso coffee machine, and Bamford bath products.

 Our favourite rooms